GoogleCloudPlatform/microservices-demo/docs/cloudshell-tutorial.md

 ### Clean up

-If you've deployed your app to a GKE cluster in your Google Cloud Platform project, you'll want to delete the cluster to avoid incurring charges.
+If you've deployed your app to a GKE cluster in your Google Cloud project, you'll want to delete the cluster to avoid incurring charges.

 1. Navigate to the <walkthrough-editor-spotlight spotlightId="activity-bar-cloud-k8s">Cloud Code - Kubernetes view</walkthrough-editor-spotlight> in the Activity bar.